Notice!

 Single Cell LED Flashlight

 You are looking at an LED Flashlight, powered by a single "D" cell flashlight battery.
 There are several advantages to running on a single cell.
-One is the amount of stored energy, I list common battery types below, and their MaH (Milliamper hour) rating, as well as their volume in Milliliters, as there is an interesting approximate correlation between Ampere Hours, and Volume.
+One is the amount of stored energy, I list common battery sizes below, and their MaH (Milliamper Hour) rating, as well as their volume in Milliliters, as there is an interesting approximate correlation between Ampere Hours, and Volume.

 Back To LED Flashlight

-The disc with the 20 LEDs in the photo above, came from a Lights Of America screw in LED replacement for incandescent light bulbs, shown in the photo below.
+The disc with the 20 LEDs in the photo above, came from a Lights of America screw in LED replacement for an incandescent light bulb, shown in the photo below.

 Contemplating the cosmic one-ness of the above experiment